WordPress/wp-movies-demo/README.md

 Try searching for movies or actors.
 The search results are rendered dynamically on the server!

+### Remove the Search template

+Try opening the site editor and removing the "Search" template.
+You'll notice that the Search experience keeps working but that now the Search results look different.
+That's because in the absence of the Search template, the Archive template is being used.
+The Interactivity API is designed to work with the server-rendered markup and Full-site editing.

+### Play the movie trailers

+When you navigate to the page for a movie, you can play its trailer.
+If you have the client-side navigations [enabled](#client-side-navigations-and-pagination), you'll notice that the trailer will keep playing as you keep navigating around the site!

 ## Credits

 Powered by [WordPress](https://wordpress.org/) and [TMDb](https://www.themoviedb.org/).